Laughter does have positive psychological, physiological, and immunological impacts on our health.

 Laughing has social benefits.
 Since much laughter is a social response rather than a reaction to jokes, laughing facilitates social reaction.

 It’s interesting to see homespun wisdom verified by advances in scientific research.
-But we don’t have to wait until scientists dissect all the secrets of laughter.
-Here are a few laughing exercises:
+But we don’t have to wait until researchers dissect all the secrets of laughter.

 - Facial release: Move your facial muscles.
 Stretch and squeeze or make a dance with your face.
 You will find your face becomes much more relaxed and ready for laughing.

 - Create laughing sounds: Make laughing sounds like ha-ha-ha while shaking your body a little bit or gently tapping your body parts or clapping hands.
 Imagine all the stress is released.